hhurtado/japow/README.md

-# japow
+# Japow!
-A Java port of the AWESOME Kapow!
+A Java port of the AWESOME Kapow! for those platforms where there is no Python or Golang runtime.